Aftab700/Writeups/CTF/ctfs/wizer_ctf_6_hour_challenge_2024.md

 ![image](https://github.com/Aftab700/Writeups/assets/79740895/0000fbad-95fe-49e9-bce5-2f9afc64753a)

+A JWT consists of 3 parts: a header, a payload, and a signature.
+These are each base64 encoded and separated by a dot. \
 now we create jwt token with HEADER (ALGORITHM & TOKEN TYPE): `{"typ":"JWT","alg":"NONE"}` and PAYLOAD (DATA): `{"access":"flag"}` with blank SIGNATURE.

 Payload: